Tennessee Recount Laws

 Counting method chosen by election official

-Tennessee statute allows “any court, primary board, legislative body, or tribunal” with jurisdiction over election contests to initiate a recount of ballots for both general and primary elections, but only under limited circumstances.
-These include a tie vote; an indication of fraud, or the malfunction of a voting machine, in each case in sufficient amounts to alter the election outcome; or “any other instance” in which such a body “finds that a recount is warranted.”
-Tenn.
-Code Section 2-17-117(a).
+Tennessee statute allows “any court, primary board, legislative body, or tribunal” with jurisdiction over contested elections to initiate a recount of ballots for both general and primary elections, but only under limited circumstances.
+These include a tie vote; an indication of fraud, or the malfunction of a voting machine; however, in each case only when an indiction that enough votes to alter the election have been affected.
+Recounts may also be ordered in “any other instance” in which such a body “finds that a recount is warranted.”
+T.C.A. § 2-17-117(a).
 If a recount is ordered, all ballots cast in the election must be recounted.
-Tenn.
-Code, Section 2-17-117(b).
+T.C.A. § 2-17-117(b).

 “The incumbent office holder and any candidate for the office may contest the outcome of an election for the office,” and “[a]ny campaign committee or individual which has charge of a campaign for the adoption or rejection of a question submitted to the people may contest the election on the question.”
-Tenn.
-Code Section 2-17-101(b).
-An election contest must be initiated by one of the foregoing before it proceeds to the recount stage.
-However, as discretion to initiate the recount itself lies entirely with the court – there is no mention of a petitioner’s ability to ask the court for a recount, only of the court’s power to order one - we have classified this as a “court-ordered recount” only.
+T.C.A. § 2-17-101(b).
+An election contest must be initiated by one of the foregoing before it proceeds to the recount stage, and the recount must be ordered by the body having jurisdiction over the election contest.

-While a court may initiate a recount in the instance of a tie vote, please note that the statutory language does not mandate that they do so; it only states that the court “may” order a recount.
-Tenn.
-Code Section 2-17-117(a).
-Note also that in the absence of a contest, ties will be resolved in other ways, although not through the conduct of a recount.
+While a court or other authorized body may initiate a recount in the instance of a tie vote, they are not required to do so.
+T.C.A. § 2-17-117(a).
+Note also that in the absence of a contested election, ties will be resolved in other ways, although not through the conduct of a recount.
 In general, the state election commission will cast the deciding vote, except that the county or municipal legislative body may either cast the deciding vote or call for a run-off election in the case of elections under their respective jurisdictions; a joint session of the general assembly will cast the deciding vote in the case of elections for governor; the governor will cast the deciding vote in the case of elections for representatives in congress; and tie votes in senate elections shall void the election and a new one will be ordered.
-Tenn.
-Code Section 2-8-111.
+T.C.A. § 2-8-111 & 2-8-114.

-Candidates may initiate election contest proceedings, Tenn.
-Code Section 2-17-101(b), through which a court may then order a recount.
-Tenn.
-Code Section 2-17-117(a).
-As noted above, the candidates cannot request the recount directly; that is left up to the discretion of the court and is only authorized under certain circumstances.
+Candidates may initiate a contested election through which a court or other authorized body may order a recount.
+T.C.A. § 2-17-117(a) & 2-17-101(b) .
+As noted above, candidates cannot request the recount directly; that is left up to the discretion of the court or authorized body and is only allowed under certain circumstances.

 “Any campaign committee or individual which has charge of a campaign for the adoption or rejection of a question submitted to the people may contest the election on the question.”
-Tenn.
-Code Section 2-17-101(b).
-As in the case with candidate-initiated contests, in its discretion and only under certain circumstances, the court may order a recount.
-Tenn.
-Code Section 2-17-117(a).
+T.C.A. § 2-17-101(b).
+As in the case with candidate-initiated contests, in its discretion and only under certain circumstances, the court or other authorized body may order a recount.
+T.C.A. § 2-17-117(a).

 No statutory guidance for recount observers